wso2/docs-choreo-dev/en/docs/administer/configure-approvals-for-choreo-workflows.md

 Choreo currently allows you to configure approvals for environment promotion workflows, with support for API subscription approvals coming soon.

+## Permissions to review and respond to approval requests

+To review and respond to approval requests, a user must have the following permissions:

+  - **WORKFLOW-MANAGEMENT**: Grants access to view and approve workflow requests.
+Each workflow type has a separate permission.
+  - **PROJECT-MANAGEMENT**: Grants access to view and approve workflow requests.
+This is the same permission used to update or delete projects.

+## Set up an approval process for a workflow

-To configure an approval process for a workflow, follow these steps:
+To set up an approval process for a workflow, follow these steps:

 !!! note
      - You must have administrator privileges in Choreo to configure workflow approvals.